 What is a balance transfer credit card?

-The length of balance transfer periods can vary between six months and two years, while introductory interest rates will begin at 0% interest.
+The length of introductory periods can vary between six months and two years, while introductory interest rates will begin at 0% interest.
 At the end of the introductory period, any remaining balance which is unpaid on the new credit card will have the standard credit card interest rate applied.

-Choosing the right credit card balance transfer offer can provide great benefits:
+Choosing the right card offer can provide great benefits:

 - If you can repay the existing amount within the balance transfer period you will often pay zero interest